“More than anything else, rhythm and harmony find their way into the secret places of the soul.” -Plato

 Music studio gear and equipment

 What gear do you need to practice your instrument?
 If you play the piano, you may not require much else in equipment.
-However, if you play keyboards, you’ll likely need a keyboard amp, cords, headphones, if you sing you will need a microphone, and a studio desk if you’re a producer.
+However, if you play keyboards, you’ll likely need a keyboard amp, cords, and headphones, if you sing, you will need a microphone and a studio desk if you’re a producer.
 Other gear might include a mixer, PA speakers, and recording equipment.
 Once you amass all of these items—not to mention other instruments—you are sure to need a convenient place to store them and ensure that they’re easily accessible when you have time to practice.

 Setup